-- 1. Obtain a withdrawal form from any registrar site. - 2.
+- Obtain a withdrawal form from any registrar site. - 2.
 Obtain a signature and verification of grade from instructor(s). - 3.
 Have the form processed at any registrar site.

 Instructor-Initiated Withdrawal.
-An instructor may withdraw a student from a course with a mark of "W" or a grade of "E" only in cases of disruptive class-room behavior.
+An instructor may withdraw a student from a course with a mark of "W" or a grade of "E" only in cases of disruptive classroom behavior.
 A student may appeal an instructor-initiated withdrawal to the standards committee of the college in which the course is offered.
 The decision of the committee is final.
-Restricted withdrawal limits do not apply to withdrawals initiated by an instructor.
+Restricted withdrawal limits do not apply to withdrawals initiated by an instruc-

 Withdrawal from the University.
-In order to withdraw from all classes after having paid registration fees, a student must initiate complete withdrawal from the university by appearing in person or by addressing a signed request to the Office of the Registrar.
-During the unrestricted complete withdrawal period, a student may withdraw from all courses with marks of "W." During the restricted complete withdrawal period, a student may withdraw with marks of "W" only from courses that the instructors certify the student was passing at the time of withdrawal.
+To withdraw from all classes after having paid registration fees, a student must submit a request in person, withdraw using InTouch, or submit a signed request to the Office of the Registrar.
+The InTouch complete withdrawal option is only available through the unrestricted withdrawal period.
+During the unrestricted complete withdrawal period, a student may withdraw from all courses with marks of "W." During the restricted complete withdrawal period. a student may withdraw with marks of "W" only from courses that the instructors certify the student was passing at the time of withdrawal.
 See the Schedule of Classes or the Summer Sessions Bulletin for dates of the complete withdrawal periods.
 No one is permitted to withdraw from the university or to conduct any registration transaction in the last two weeks of the semester.
 The date of the complete withdrawal is always the date the withdrawal form or letter is received in the Office of the Registrar.